Volta REGSEC to hold consultative dialogue with key security Ministries

 He promised to work for the peace and unity of the region and to protect and maintain its territorial integrity.

-He appealed to the security agencies to step up intelligence gathering expressing worry about their response time and urged them to go for the culprits in these criminal enterprise.
+He appealed to the security agencies to step up intelligence gathering expressing worry about their response time and urged them to go for the culprits in these criminal enterprises.

 Send your news stories to and features to .
 Chat with us via WhatsApp on +233 55 2699 625.